feibis/adspotfinder/content/posts/boilerplate.md

 ## Technical Excellence Out of the Box

-Adspotfinder leverages modern web technologies to ensure your directory is fast, scalable, and maintainable:
+Litelocker leverages modern web technologies to ensure your directory is fast, scalable, and maintainable:

 ### Performance First